fbpx

 Most national dailies are in English.
 There are 5 national television stations. which broadcast mainly in Filipino.
 Cable TV is available as well.

-Tips for Travelling
+Tips

-2. But avoid booking too late
+2. Avoid booking too late

-3. Compare and read the fine print
+3. Compare and analyze the fine print

-4. Is it all in?
+4. Is everything in?